pouyamaroufi/Secure-Flutter-App/README.md

 ## Block ScreenShots and Screen Recording without adding any packages in Flutter

-:bulb: Notic: Only works on real Device | the codes dosen't works on simulator for both platform
+:bulb: Notic: Only works on real Device | the codes dosen't works on simulator for both platform and tutorial available in YouTube